yunyounglee99/CSAE/README.md

 ## 🔍 Overview

 **CSAE** (Continual Sparse AutoEncoder) is a lightweight, memory-efficient continual learning method designed to mitigate catastrophic forgetting without growing the model size.
 It integrates a single sparse autoencoder (SAE) module in parallel with ViT layers and leverages top-k gating for selective parameter activation.
-Furthermore, CSAE adopts a delta interpolation strategy, which blends the previous task’s parameters with the current task’s updates using a learnable gating tensor \alpha, enabling smooth parameter transitions while preserving past knowledge.
+Furthermore, CSAE adopts a delta interpolation strategy, which blends the previous task’s parameters with the current task’s updates using a learnable gating tensor $'\alpha'$, enabling smooth parameter transitions while preserving past knowledge.

 ## 🚨 Motivation